lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 for troubleshooting.
 In this case, skip steps 1 and 2 once you have done so.
    - Python is not included by default in Windows or Mac, so it must be downloaded and installed from: https://www.python.org/downloads/
    - To check if you have Python installed, type `python --version` into a Command Prompt.
 If Python is installed correctly, this command should return the currently installed Python version.
-   - Download the latest Python version that is supported by Django. *We are currently using Django version 5.0, so Python version 3.12 is the latest supported version*.
+   - Download the latest Python version that is supported by Django & Ubuntu. *We are currently using Django version 5.0 and Ubuntu 22.04, so Python version 3.10 is the latest supported version*.
      - You can check Python/Django version compatibility [here](https://docs.djangoproject.com/en/5.0/faq/install/#faq-python-version-support)
+     - You can check the latest version of Python on 22.04 [here](https://packages.ubuntu.com/jammy/python/python3)

 2. Install Python